 1. Planning for parental leave

-Will you and your partner take time off together or alternate care responsibilities?
-Because parental leave may vary from company to company, there's no standard here, and some workplaces may be more flexible than others.
+If you're partnered, will you and your partner take time off together or alternate care responsibilities?
+Because parental leave may vary from company to company, there's no universal standard here, and some workplaces may be more flexible than others.
 Talk through your options with your partner and outline a tentative schedule for taking time off work.

 2. Planning for rest and healing